kyverno/kyverno-envoy-plugin/website/docs/policies/authorization-rules.md

 # Authorization rules

-An `AuthorizationPolicy` main element is the authorization rules defined in `authorizations`.
+An `AuthorizationPolicy` main concern is to define authorization rules to `deny` or `allow` requests.

-Every authorization rule must contain a [CEL](https://github.com/google/cel-spec) `expression`.
-It is expected to return an Envoy `CheckResponse` describing the decision made by the rule (or nothing if no decision is made).
+Every authorization rule is made of an optional `match` statement and a required `response` statement.
+Both statements are written in [CEL](https://github.com/google/cel-spec).

+If the `match` statement is present and evaluates to `true`, the `response` statement is used to create the response payload returned to the envoy proxy.
+Depending on the rule type, the response is expected to be an envoy.OkResponse or envoy.DeniedResponse.

-Creating the Envoy [CheckResponse](https://www.envoyproxy.io/docs/envoy/latest/api-v3/service/auth/v3/external_auth.proto#service-auth-v3-checkresponse) can be a tedious task, you need to remember the different types names and format.
+Creating an [OkResponse](../cel-extensions/envoy.md#okresponse) or [DeniedResponse](../cel-extensions/envoy.md#deniedresponse) can be a tedious task, you need to remember the different types names and format.

-The CEL engine used to evaluate the authorization rules has been extended with a library to make the creation of `CheckResponse` easier.
+The CEL engine used to evaluate the authorization rules has been extended with a library to make the creation of responses easier.
 Browse the [available libraries documentation](../cel-extensions/index.md) for details.

+## Evaluation order

+1. All `deny` rules are evaluated first, the first matching rule is used to send the deny response to the envoy proxy.
+1. If no `deny` rule matched, `allow` rules are evaluated and the first matching rule is used to send the response to the envoy proxy.
+1. If no rule matched, the request is allowed by default.

+!!!info

+    When multiple policies are present, `deny` and `allow` rules are concatenated together in policy name alphabetical order.

 ## Authorization rules